krish7919/bio/README.md

+## Aspirations
+* Opensource contributor, blogger & polyglot programmer
+* Interest in learning & applying my knowledge - from low level kernel tweaking to cluster level optimizations - to build modern distributed systems
+* Championing the cause of writing tests with code, CI/CD, fast prototyping
+* Strive to write code that is clean, commented/documented, testable, maintainable

 ## Summary
 * 4+ years in software engineering, with 2+ years in analyzing, designing, implementing, troubleshooting, and operating a big data pipeline, as a cross-data center distributed system using microservices.
 Possess in-depth knowledge of backend architecture required for modern web-scale applications.
 * Self-motivated, strong communication and collaboration skills, and work with minimal supervision.